 If you plan to build your own equipment, be sure to include fuses in your designs.
 A fuse or circuit breaker in series with the AC "hot" conductor should always be included in home-built equipment that is powered from 120V AC power circuits.
-(T0A13)
+(T0A08)

 Whenever you're working on equipment, be sure to disconnect it from the power lines, and even then be careful working around a power supply's capacitors.
 If a power supply is turned off and disconnected, you might receive an electric shock from stored charge in large capacitors.
-(T0A12)
+(T0A11)

 Finally, it's necessary to take precautions when using batteries to power your amateur radio station.
 Conventional 12-volt storage batteries present several safety hazards.
-Explosive gas can collect if not properly vented (T0A09), and if a lead-acid storage battery is charged or discharged too quickly, the battery could overheat and give off flammable gas or explode.
+Shorting the terminals can cause burns, fire, or an explosion (T0A01), explosive gas can collect if not properly vented (T0A09), and, if a lead-acid storage battery is charged or discharged too quickly, the battery could overheat and give off flammable gas or explode.
 (T0A10)